 - Quantitative or qualitative: opinions vary on the relative value of quantitative versus qualitative methods.
 Few information security or risk management professionals would recommend truly quantitative analysis of information risks in all circumstances due to the shortage of reliable data on incidents (probabilities and impacts), although they are potentially useful in some more narrowly-defined situations.
 One solution to this dilemma is to use quick/simple qualitative risk assessments followed by risk analyses on selected ‘high risk’ areas using more detailed qualitative or quantitative methods;

-- Scaleability: are you looking to support a relatively simple analysis of risks for a single process or IT system, an organization-wide analysis, or all of the above?
+- Scaleability: are you looking to support a relatively simple analysis of risks for a single process or IT system, an organisation-wide analysis, or all of the above?
 Will you be completing the analysis just once or repeatedly, and if so how often?
-If you intend to gather and analyze vast amounts of data over time, you will probably prefer tools based on databases rather than spreadsheets;
+If you intend to gather and analyse vast amounts of data over time, you will probably prefer tools based on databases rather than spreadsheets;

 - Maintainability and support: some methods use clever decision support software to support those undertaking the analysis, whereas others are procedural or can be supported by generic tools such as spreadsheets.
 Clearly, therefore, they vary in the amount of technical expertise required to install, configure and maintain them.
 Home-grown tools can be more easily and cheaply modified in the light of your experiences compared to commercial tools (at least until the original developer departs, unless he/she made a conscious effort to document the system!) whereas commercial tools tend to be slicker and more polished.
 Commercial software having flexibility as a key design goal may give the best of both worlds;